Course page PDF

 Reinforcement

-Learn from rewards and punishments — what to do.
+Learn from rewards — what to do.

 Supervised or unsupervised?